eccentricOrange/wifi-speech-recog-bot/README.md

     Ensure to replace `your_wifi_ssid` and `your_wifi_password` with your Wi-Fi credentials.

 4. Upload the code to the ESP32 board.
+It should print the IP address of the board in the serial monitor, but you obviously can't see it once you're running wirelessly.
+In this case, you can use your router's admin page to find the IP address of the board.

 5. Set the IP address and run the Python script.